Systems Theory & Audio Feedback

 In this cycle: (1) more foxes predating tends to produce (2) fewer rabbits, which tends to produce (3) fewer foxes, which tends to produce (4) more rabbits, which tends to produce (5) more foxes, and then (6) the cycle repeats.

-Mathematical models of predator-prey populations predict that these populations tend to oscillate, and nature reflects this phenomenon.
+Mathematical models of predator-prey populations predict that these populations tend to oscillate, and investigation of natural populations supports this.
 See the Wikipedia entry on the Lotka-Volterra equations.

 Inhibitor: External events